bennyschmidt/ragdoll-studio/README.md

 ```
 ARTHAS_NAME = 'Arthas';
 KNOWLEDGE_URI = 'https://wowpedia.fandom.com/wiki/Arthas_Menethil';
-ART_STYLE = `Blizzard's World of Warcraft concept art in high resolution like a finely-tuned video game model including each detail and anatomically correct features (if any)`;
+ART_STYLE = `Blizzard's World of Warcraft concept art in high resolution like a fine-tuned video game model including each detail and anatomically correct features (if any)`;
 WRITING_STYLE = 'inspiring but grim, from the year 1200 A.D.';
 WRITING_TONE = 'slightly resentful';
 ```